lisafeeney33/git_assignment/README.md

 c.
 Describe the steps to open a pull request?
 Click on pull requests (upper right corner)
+If you are in Visual Studio, complete your work and save Select “Source Control” icon from left side panel Click on the “+” next to your file
+Add an update in the “message” line (such as added new info to README.md) Sync changes to git hub
+Press “Commit”
+Press “Sync”
+Go to Git Hub on browser
+Select “Pull Requests” from menu at top of page
+Select “New Pull Requests” green button in upper right Change base repository on left hand side to your own repository Change the right-hand side to your assignment branch You now see the changes you made on VS
+Review the changes
+Select “Pull Request”
+Fill in the Pull Request form
+Select “Create Pull Request”
+Review the Pull Request and ensure everything is accurate.
+Select “Create Pull Request”
+Open the Pull Request in a separate window to view the information and confirm it is accessible

 d.
 Describe the steps to add a collaborator to a repository (share write permissions)